luis15pt/blog/content/posts/Prometheus&Netbox.md

 * Netbox version 3.5.0 or newer (don't try it with older versions, trust me - it's like trying to run Windows Vista on a ZX Spectrum)
 * Prometheus version 2.28.0+ (the plus is important, like remembering to wear your emergency socks)
+* Node exporter or similar running on your target machines (I'll explain why in a moment, like I had to explain to Jen why computers need fans)

+## Why Would You Want This?
+(A Very Good Question!)

+Now, let me explain why this integration is absolutely brilliant.
+You see, normally with Prometheus, you'd have to manually declare all your targets in the configuration - writing them down like Roy writes down his lunch orders.
+But with this Netbox integration, it becomes dynamic!

+Think of it like this: whenever you add a new server to your infrastructure, you document it in Netbox (as any sensible person would), and BOOM! - Prometheus automatically starts monitoring it.
+No need to restart Prometheus, no need to update configurations, it just works!
+It's like magic, except it's actually carefully structured API calls and service discovery.

+But here's the catch (there's always a catch, like that time I thought I found a free iPhone but it was actually just a very convincing drawing): you need to have the appropriate exporter (like node_exporter) already running on your target machines.
+This integration doesn't magically make your machines exportable - it just helps Prometheus find them automatically.
+It's perfect if you already have a monitoring setup but are tired of manually updating your Prometheus configuration every time you add a new machine.

 ## Creating an Export Template (The Fun Part!)